Breast Density and Volpara Health Technologies (VHT)

 Ethnocentrism is the tendency of humans to see things through the lens of their own culture.
 This same tendency is what causes “domestic bias” which means that investors from Country X will lean towards investing in stocks from Country X because that’s what they know.
 We often come across gems while doing research that are lesser known companies in faraway foreign countries that offer investors some great pure-play opportunities along with some great currency diversification opportunities.
 One such stock we profiled recently was ISRA VISION, a profitable high-growth small cap that is a pure-play on machine vision.
 Now we’re going to introduce you to a little-known medical imaging stock with a great growth story and some incidental currency exposure to the Australian dollar (all numbers that follow are in USD).

-While we can all agree that there is a certain appeal to breasts, what we don’t know much about (males anyways) is what these bouncy contraptions are made of.
+Volpara is selling a solution that helps early detection of breast cancer by looking at “breast density”.
 As it turns out, breasts are made up of supportive tissues (dense breast tissue) and fatty tissue (nondense breast tissue).
 The former is what gives them that firm feeling and the latter is what makes them all squishy.
 The problem with having dense breasts is that it becomes more difficult to spot potential cancer tumors putting women with dense breasts at a greater risk of cancer.

 With early detection having a +95% survival rate, women are encouraged to go in for breast cancer screening (also called mammograms).
 This is where Volpara Health Technologies comes into play with a software solution called VolparaDensity, the first automated breast density assessment software with clinically proven performance (40 peer-reviewed clinical studies).
 Here’s a look at the output from the software: